rfernand387/Sentinel2_Level1C_to_L2AGEE/README.md

 1. Prepare processor and directories

 On a fast disk make a directories

-./imports
-./working
-./exports
+./sen2cor
+  ../imports
+  ../working
+  ../exports

-Download Sen2Cor-02.08.00 and extract unzipped folder in the ./working directory Download S2_L1C_to_L2A.ipynb to ./working
+Download Sen2Cor-02.08.00 and extract unzipped folder in the ./sen2cor directory Download S2_L1C_to_L2A.ipynb to downloads
 Start an Anaconda 3 terminal,  for the first time importthe gdalCCRS environment,

 (base) conda env create -f gdalCCRS2.yml